msjimc/TransGBViewer/Guide/InterProScan.md

 ![Figure 18](images/figurefeature40.jpg)

-Figure 18: Pressing the __Add__ button saves the formatting and set the domain to be drawn in the final image.
+Figure 18: Pressing the __Remove__ button saves the formatting and set the domain to be drawn in the final image.

 ---